Posted 08/01/2016 20:59:18 in Homestead

 Inventory collections, it's all in one table, and updating an item means just changing its

-Above the physical layer, I have an almost-mini-MVC pattern set up.
-The “model” is a class that maintains the loaded data and provides simple database-like methods for other classes to use.
-This keeps the in-memory data the same regardless of how it’s actually stored on disk (or across a network!).
+Above the physical layer, I have an MVC-ish pattern set up.
+The "model" is a class that maintains the loaded data and provides simple database-like methods for other classes to use.
+This keeps the in-memory data the same regardless of how it's actually stored on disk (or across a network!).
 It exposes methods like Select(Table t, int id) and Update (Table t, int id, string value).
-It doesn’t perform the heavy lifting that a real MVC model would handle, but it works as more of an interface between the Controller and the physical data.
+It isn't as granular as a typical MVC model, but it works as more of an interface between the Controller and the physical data.

 And of course, we have the View, which no longer has anything to do with anything besides the Controller.
 It sits next to my Canvas, it just handles UI stuff, and I can turn it on and off with no effect on the rest of the game, which is awesome for taking screenshots, and videos like this one :)